Clips

 Creating Clips

 Clips are created in the Sequencer Page (refer to the Sequencer chapter for more details).
-A clip can be saved through multiple methods:

 Real-Time Control and Sequencing